FeruzaShokirjonovna/muller-dentistry/README.md

 - Contact page gives information about how to get in touch with the Muller's Dentistry.
 - Contact page shows the time when the dentistry is open, phone, email, address map and a form.
 - There is a form that the user can choose to fill in.
 It has 5 input fields, name, email, address, callback and a textarea.
-The call back button lets Wawas Woods know if the user would like a callback.
+The call back button lets Muller's Dentistry know if the user would like a callback.

 ![Contact page](assets/readmeimages/contact.png)
 ![Form section](assets/readmeimages/form.png)